How do I "force" Hexawise to include required scenarios and manage requirements traceability?

-(At the risk of stating the obvious here, if this analysis shows that your plan does not yet include all of the specific Values needed to test the business rule, you may need to go back to the Define Inputs screen and add one or more Parameters and Values.)
+(At the risk of stating the obvious, if this analysis shows that your plan does not yet include all of the specific Values needed to test the business rule, you may need to go back to the "Inputs" screen and add one or more Parameter and/or Value)

-Go to the Required screen and add your requirement.
+Go to the Requirements screen and add your requirement.
 It's simple:

 Both of these steps are optional:

-- Add the name and/or number of your requirement
+- Type the name and/or number of your requirement

-- Add the expected result for your requirement.
+- Type the expected result for your requirement.

-Select only the Values you need to trigger your requirement or business rule.
+Select only the Values you need to trigger your requirement, then Save.